jdi-docs/jdi-light/source/includes/documentation/_html5_elements.md

 #### 1.1.16 TextArea

-**TextArea** – Is a simple element type that allows users to fill in text areas (they may contain a few lines).
+**TextArea** — Is a simple element type that allows users to fill in text areas (unlike TextField, multiple lines of text are allowed).

 ![InputTypeTextArea](../../images/html/textArea_html2.png)